Emergency Dentist — Las Vegas, NV

 Easing Your Pain & Fixing Your Smile

 In the face of an emergency, it can be difficult to act quickly and with a clear mind, which is why we offer over-the-phone guidance for our patients who aren’t sure what to do.
-Here are some additional tips on how to handle a situation once you’ve called our office and scheduled your emergency appointment.
+Below, you’ll find some additional tips on how to handle a situation once you’ve called our office and scheduled your emergency appointment.

 How to Prevent Dental Emergencies